 The Salvage of a Simple Task Gone Wrong

-With all his senses strung tight, his last shot still ringing in his ears, Monty unable to see, strained to hear his world around him.
+With all his senses strung tight, his last shot still ringing in his ears, Monty unable to see, strained to hear this unknown world around him.
 As time passed, he heard the occasional rustle and snap of animals passing under his tree.
 In the distance, a herd of wildebeest could be heard grunting and snorting as they shuffled in the night; behind him some lions roared and others answered nearby.
 Monty thought he was safe in his tree, knowing lions are particularly dangerous at night he reckoned he had climbed high enough.
-There was no comforting sound of a vehicle approaching and when he scanned the darkness, no glimmer of headlights could be seen through the tree tops, in the direction he heard the shot.
+There was no comforting sound of a vehicle approaching and when he scanned the darkness, no glimmer of headlights could be seen through the tree tops in the direction he heard the answering shot.

 Looking up into the southern sky, Monty could see the bright band of the Milky Way through the leaves of the trees, but could not make out the southern cross that indicated due south.
 He had lost track of the time, his watch was useless; it was too dark to see the face.
 The air started to cool and Monty began to feel drowsy, so as a precaution, he took off his belt and looped it through the trigger guard of the rifle.
 Passing the end around a smaller branch sticking out of the main branch where he was cradled, he looped it through his pants and made it fast.
 Satisfied that if he dozed off both he and the rifle would stay in the tree; with the sound of a Scops owl calling nearby he settled down to wait it out.

 Monty, dreaming of a steak and a beer in the boma, was jolted out of his slumber by the sound of another shot, now much closer than before.
-The shock took him by surprise, he suddenly realized, he must have dozed off.
+The shock took him by surprise, suddenly realizing he must have dozed off.
 Unstrapping the rifle, he breached his last bullet and fired into night sky.
 Still no lights, anxiously he scanned the night for traces of lights and was rewarded with the sight of beams breaking darkness at the skyline and then disappearing downwards again, as a vehicle does navigating rises, falls and riverbanks, along a two-track.
 Now wide awake, the imminence of freedom really warmed the cockles of his heart.

 In the midst of all the activities, the wide eyed Santros fortunately unharmed, wandered onto the scene, groping around and clearly happy to be in the presence of light.
 In the light from the lamps, he was even able to help with loading the Wildebeest.
 When questioned by the others; who were now laughing and plying him with questions, he simply ignored them, not opening his mouth about the ordeal.
 How he had managed to stay unscathed for over five hours in the wild, blind-as-a-bat and surrounded by predators is still a mystery.
 Santros, if he went anywhere, must have been guided by Monty’s gun shots.

 With the hero’s home, things settled down, the pampered Monty getting his much deserved steak and beer, while Santros went up to his house to eat and rest.
-With skinning over sometime in the small hours of the morning, everyone eventually got to bed… In the end success, the unfortunate wildebeest providing enough meat for the whole camp, for nearly five weeks after we left Timbavati!
+With skinning over sometime in the small hours of the morning, everyone eventually got to bed… In the end success, the unfortunate wildebeest providing enough meat for the whole camp, rationed out for nearly five weeks after we left Timbavati!

 A post by my husband Moz, the Webmaster